Mehradad Mohammodian selling his delicious sweets at SSI New Beginnings Festival

 The morning session began with an insightful and sobering address by Mr Santow, followed by a Q&A with the audience that focused on the human rights challenges posed by forced displacement and terrorism.

-“The scale and complexity of these issues is at times overwhelming, and there are no ‘magic bullet’ solution,” Mr Santow said.
+“The scale and complexity of these issues is at times overwhelming, and there is no ‘magic bullet’ solution,” Mr Santow said.
 “But no matter how complex the problem, international human rights law provides critical guidance on the basic principles that should underpin our response.

-“These principles are not so complex: they are fundamental, easily-recognisable values that provide a basic foundation for policy-making.
+“These principles are not so complex: they are fundamental, easily recognisable values that provide a basic foundation for policy-making.
 Indeed, they have much in common with the values that inform SSI’s own work – justice, diversity, respect, compassion and ethics.”

 The Q&A was followed by the inaugural SSI Community Appreciation Awards, which recognise people whose actions have made a profound and sustained positive impact on the lives of the communities SSI works with.